1. How is the real estate tax calculated?

 - Homeowners who have been approved for the Homestead/Farmstead exclusion may use the Installment Payment Option.

 - Payment by credit card is only accepted for full payments; credit cards are NOT accepted for installment or interim payments.
+There is a 2.4% convenience fee charged by the merchant provider to pay by credit card.

 The Homestead/Farmstead exclusion is a property tax reduction provided through the Taxpayer Relief Act of 2006.
 Under a homestead or farmstead property tax exclusion, the assessed value of each homestead or farmstead is reduced by the same amount before the property tax is computed.
 In order to be eligible for a property tax reduction, you must have applied for and been approved by the county assessment office for the homestead or farmstead exclusion by March 1st.
 If you are a new resident or have not previously applied for the Homestead/Farmstead Exclusion, please contact the Chester County Department of Assessment at 610-344-6105.